abhishekarya1/myblog/content/post/2018-09-08-cosmos-a-spacetime-odyssey-ep-1.md

 ## Science
 The following is an excerpt from the episode -

-Carl Sagan guided the maiden voyage of Cosmos a generation ago.
+"Carl Sagan guided the maiden voyage of Cosmos a generation ago.
 He was one of the most successful science communicators of the 20th century, but he was first and foremost a scientist.
 He contributed enormously to our knowledge of the planets.
 He correctly predicted the existence of methane lakes on Saturn's giant moon Titan.
 He showed that the atmosphere of the early Earth must have contained powerful greenhouse gases.
 He was the first to understand that seasonal changes on Mars were due to windblown dust.
 Carl was a pioneer in the search for extra-terrestrial life and intelligence.
-He played a leading role in every major spacecraft mission to explore the solar system during the first 40 years of the Space Age.
+He played a leading role in every major spacecraft mission to explore the solar system during the first 40 years of the Space Age."

 ![Carl Sagan Photo](/img/cosmos2/carl_sagan.jpg)